dasiths/SimpleEndpoints/README.md

 # SimpleEndpoints ![Build Master](https://github.com/dasiths/SimpleEndpoints/workflows/Build%20Master/badge.svg?branch=master) [![NuGet](https://img.shields.io/nuget/v/SimpleEndpoints.svg)](https://www.nuget.org/packages/SimpleEndpoints)

  ### A simple, convention-based, endpoint per action pattern implementation for AspNetCore 3.0+

 <img src="./assets/logo.png" alt="Logo" width="200"/>

+## Motivation

+The aim of this pattern is to get away from the bloated god controllers that have a million action methods and so many dependencies.
+By following the SimpleEndpoints pattern we keep the endpoint scoped to a small feature and lightweight which makes it easier to understand and manage.
+The aim is not to blur the line between the controllers and the domain layer.
+You can choose to dispatch the request to the domain from the endpoint or handle it in the endpoint itself.
+Make an infromed choice based to the context.

 ## Getting Started